-SMRT® Link and SSL Certificate Procedures
+SMRT[®] Link and SSL Certificate Procedures

-SMRT Link v8.0 uses SSL (Secure Sockets Layer) to enable access via HTTPS (HTTP over SSL), so that your SMRT Link logins and data are encrypted during transport to and from SMRT Link.
+SMRT Link v9.0 uses SSL (Secure Sockets Layer) to enable access via HTTPS (HTTP over SSL), so that your SMRT Link logins and data are encrypted during transport to and from SMRT Link.
 SMRT Link includes an Identity Server, which can be configured to integrate with your LDAP/AD servers and enable user authentication using your organizations' user name and password.
-To ensure a secure connection between the SMRT Link server and your browser, the SSL Certificate can be installed after completing SMRT Link installation.
+To ensure a secure connection between the SMRT Link server and your browser, a domain-specific SSL Certificate may be installed after completing SMRT Link installation.

-It is important to note that PacBio will not provide a Signed SSL Certificate.
-However, once your site has obtained a Signed SSL Certificate, PacBio's tools can be used to install it and configure SMRT Link to use it.
+It is important to note that PacBio will not provide a CA Signed SSL Certificate.
+However, once your site has obtained a CA Signed SSL Certificate, PacBio's tools can be used to install it for use with SMRT Link web services.
 (Note: PacBio recommends that you consult your IT administrator about obtaining an SSL Certificate.)
 You will need a certificate issued by a Certificate Authority (CA, sometimes referred to as a "certification authority").
 PacBio has tested SMRT Link with certificates from the following certificate vendors: VeriSign, Thawte and DigiCert.

-If your site does not provide an SSL Certificate, SMRT Link v8.0 will use a PacBio self-signed SSL Certificate.
+If your site does not provide an SSL Certificate, SMRT Link v9.0 will use a PacBio self-signed SSL Certificate.
 If you use the self-signed SSL Certificate, each user will need to accept the browser warnings related to access in insecure environment.
 You can also have your IT administrator configure desktops to always trust the provided self-signed Certificate.
 Note that SMRT Link is installed within your organization's secure network, behind your organization's firewall.

-See "Using SMRT Link with a PacBio Self-Signed SSL Certificate" on page 17 for details on how to handle the security warnings when accessing SMRT Link.
+See "Using SMRT Link with a PacBio Self-Signed SSL Certificate" on page 18 for details on how to handle the security warnings when accessing SMRT Link.